alexandr2110pro/aline-backend-challenge/README.md

 # Aline Backend Challenge

-Implement the simple public chat application (with a single thread for all messages from all users) and a log panel that shows logs of all actions in the system.
+Implement the simple public chat realtime application (with a single thread for all messages from all users) and a log panel that shows logs of all actions in the system.